 ISLOs: This course supports student development of Critical Thinking, Quantitative Literacy, and Personal and Professional Development.

-Prerequisite(s): Placement above 75 on the reading CPT; completion of or concurrent enrollment in ENG 101; completion of BIO 131 in the last five years with a C or better or 73% or better on the A & P Prerequisite Exam.
+Prerequisite(s): Completion of or concurrent enrollment in ENG 101; completion of BIO 131 in the last five years with a C or better or 73% or better on the A & P Prerequisite Exam.